mdug-gfb/idaptive-powershell/README.md

 # Centrify.Samples.PowerShell

 Notes: This package contains code samples for the Centrify Identity Service Platform API's written in PowerShell.
+Please use PowerShell version 4 or above.

 The sample is broken into 3 parts: